craigahobbs/ollama-chat/README.md

   Please summarize the README file.
   ```

-- `/do` - execute a conversation template by name or title
+- `/do` - execute a conversation template by name

   ```
   /do city-report -v CityState "Seattle, WA"